 Your about us page will attract first-time visitors, new customers, even potential hires.
 Use this opportunity to introduce your brand.
 That means using your brand identity and putting your brand colors and guidelines on display.
 And this can make a real impact on converting customers and building brand loyalty.
 Sticking to signature colors can increase brand recognition by 80%.

 This one needs to be subtle.
 Your about page isn’t a product page, and it shouldn’t look like one.
 But if there’s an opportunity to show off your skills, like Butter’s design above, or include your product in images, like Bombas.

 Your about us page should be a welcoming introduction to your company, so make sure you treat it that way!
 Spend some time to make sure you’re effectively sharing the necessary details, showing off your product or services, sticking to your brand, and engaging with your audience—enough to keep them coming back to your website and, even better, using your business.

-Find out how your website and online presence stack up with our free grader report!
+Find out how your website and online presence stack up with our free website grader!

 Create your best about us page

-Now that you’re equipped with about us page examples and tips, it’s time to craft your own about us page to win over new customers and communicate what you’re all about!
+Now that you’re equipped with about us page examples and tips, it’s time to create your own about us page on your website to win over new customers and communicate what you’re all about!